Triple C Addiction

 No, Triple C is not illegal.
 The medication is available without a prescription because, when used properly, it has proven to be safe and effective.
 Reports of Dextromethorphan abuse, however, have resulted in monitoring by the Drug Enforcement Administration (DEA).

-Inspirations for Youth and Families is a 32 bedroom, residential facility for teens specializing in all types of substance abuse and addiction, including treatment for Triple C. The drug’s abuse requires therapeutic treatment and at times, even psychological help; that’s what we’re here for.
+Inspirations for Youth and Families is a residential teen treatment center that specializes in all types of substance abuse and addiction, including treatment for Triple C. To overcome the addiction of Triple C, abusers need therapeutic treatment and at times, even psychological help; that’s what we’re here for.
 We understand what you are going through and we care about the future of your teen.
-Our gender based treatment program includes family therapy, music and art therapy, psychotherapy and recreational therapy.
-Along with the proper care from licensed, in-house therapists and a superior staff, we are confident that our teen rehab can be a step in the right direction for you and your teen.
+Our gender-based treatment program includes family therapy, music and art therapy, psychotherapy and recreational therapy.
+Along with the proper care from licensed, in-house therapists and a superior staff.
+We are confident that our teen treatment center can be a step in the right direction for you and your teen.
+Please call now to speak with one of our treatment experts.
+They work around the clock to serve you.
+888-75-SOBER